In Their Words: Youth Voices of 2025

 You’ve seen the newsletters.
 The reports.
 The photos.
 But in this space, you heard it from the source.
 These students aren’t just participants — they’re leaders, storytellers, and change makers.

-This was your impact — in their words.
+This is your impact — in their words.

 Yael Galicia, 18